Me2tp/IRIS-Dataset/README.md

 ## Features

-In Iris dataset there are 4 features for identifing which kind of iris flower it represent.
+In Iris dataset there are 4 features

+  -Sepal Length
+  -Sepal Width
+  -Petal Length
+  -Petal Width